CUBRID/node-cubrid/README.md

 We intend to continuosly improve this driver, by adding more features and improving the existing code base.

-And you are more than welcomed to suggest what we should improve or add - please let us know! :)
+And you are more than welcome to suggest what we should improve or add - please let us know! :)

 ## Authors and Contributors